jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Not finished, but it takes too much time to write this section for now >
 < Might need to display how system procedures are called >

-I will now discuss the same complex call as before, but now denoting which system procedures are called for which purpose.
+I might now discuss the same complex call as before, but now denoting which system procedures are called for which purpose.
 This call only involves getting values, not setting them.

 ![](images/Symbol%20Language%20(2004).392.png)

 We start at *a*, the procedure which contains a call, located near the center of the diagram.
 It calls b, but before that it first accesses c and then i.

 c . i . b Is the expression that calls b.
-The period (.) is an operator, which, as will be explained later, is a procedure call.
+The period (.) is an operator, which, as might be explained later, is a procedure call.

 The first period is an alternate notation of a call to c .
 Object.
 The second period is a call to i .
 Object.
 The b that follows is a call to b .
 Target Procedure.
 Symbol starts the procedure returned by b .
 Target Procedure.